signumsoftware/framework/Signum.Engine/Linq/Linq.Lite.md

 `Lite<T>` is fully supported in queries.
 If you don't know what a `Lite<T>` is, take a look [here](../Signum.Entities/Lite.md).

 ### Navigating `Lite<T>` relationships
-At the database level there's just no difference between a `Lite<T>` reference an a normal one. `Lite<T>` objects are just a convenient way to tell the retriever when to finish (to avoid retrieving the whole database) and to delimiter the graph that will be sent to the client application.
+`Lite<T>` objects are just a convenient way to tell the Framework when to load an entity eagerly and when lazily, and to delimiter the graph that will be sent to the client application (Windows/React).

-But while you're writing Linq to Signum queries, `Lite<T>` relationships are just an annoyance that you can workaround using `Entity` or `EntityOrNull` properties of `Lite<T>`.
+In the SQL database schema there's no difference between an entity having a property of type `Lite<T>` or `T`: Both will create a foreign key to the related table, and while you're writing Linq to Signum queries, `Lite<T>` relationships are just an annoyance that you can workaround using `Entity` or `EntityOrNull` properties of `Lite<T>`.

 ```C#
 var result = from b in Database.Query<BugEntity>()